JakeStanger/ironbar/docs/Configuration guide.md

 ### b) I want my config to differ across one or more monitors

 Create a map/object called `monitors` inside the top-level object.
-Each of the map's keys should be an output name, and each value should be an object containing the bar config.
+Each of the map's keys should be an output name of description, and each value should be an object containing the bar config.

+Output names can be supplied in two formats:

+  - Connector names (`DP-1`, `HDMI-2`)
+  - Descriptions (`ASUSTek COMPUTER INC PA278QV M4LMQS060475`).
+    A `starts_with` is applied allowing you to omit part of the description if convenient.

 You can still define a top-level "default" config to use for unspecified monitors.
 Alternatively, leave the top-level `start`, `center` and `end` keys null to hide bars on unspecified monitors.